cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ## Online authentication stage

 After registration, the user (through a client machine) and server run the authentication stage of the OPAQUE protocol.
-This stage is composed of a sequential OPRF and key exchange flow.
-At the end, both client and server agree on the knowledge of the password and have mutually authenticated one another.
+This stage is composed of a concurrent OPRF and key exchange flow.
+At the end, the client proves the user's knowledge of the password, and both client and server agree on a mutually authenticated shared secret key.
 This section describes the authentication flow, message encoding, and helper functions.

 ~~~
  Client (IdU, PwdU)                           Server (skS, pkS)